Desktop Virtualization Projects: Network Latency Can Kill

 VMware users say latency problems can cause VDI trouble at the worst times--say, during a snowstorm when everyone tries to work at home.
 But there are fixes.

-VMware, makers of VMware View 5.0 VDI, says a VDI project may also need to include an upgrade of network capacity.
+Companies that have deployed a virtual desktop infrastructure (VDI) within their organizations reported notable increases in latency, especially when the number of users increases, but an executive of VMware, makers of VMware View 5.0 VDI, says a VDI project may also need to include an upgrade of network capacity.

 VMware assembled a trio of CIOs from companies using its VMware View VDI platform at an office in San Francisco last week to share their experiences with reporters.
 While all three said going to desktop virtualization has made their employees more productive and delivered a favorable return on investment, there have been some problems.